 If detected before the cancer has spread outside of the prostate, immediate treatment may not be necessary.
 Active surveillance may be the best choice to start.
 This is typically a period of time that can range from several months to several years where your PSA will be monitored every few months by the oncologist who is watching for a steady incline in PSA levels.
 Another biopsy may be done periodically as well to see if the cells have progressed further away from healthy cells.

 Advances in technology have given radiation oncologists and technicians the ability to pinpoint prostate cancer and avoid or minimize damage to surrounding healthy tissue during radiation treatment.

-Before treatment, your radiation oncologist will use CT simulation to map the precise location of the prostate, which makes it possible for the doctor to specify which area to treat and areas to avoid.
+Before treatment, your radiation oncologist will use CT simulation to map the precise location of the prostate and the tumor, which makes it possible for the doctor to specify which area to treat and areas to avoid.

 We are the only cancer center in the region to offer stereotactic body radiation therapy (SBRT) for prostate cancer.
 SBRT kills prostate cancer cells while minimizing exposure to surrounding, healthy tissue by using advanced imaging techniques to deliver a high dose of radiation that is directed to a tumor with millimeter precision.

 Traditionally, patients with localized prostate cancer would undergo surgery or eight to nine weeks of radiation therapy.
 For prostate cancer patients who meet specific criteria and have appropriate indications, SBRT is administered in five sessions, as opposed to 45.